 Temple arms – It is the length of the temple, from one end to another (also in the case of bended temple arms).
 The temple length often ranges between 120 mm and 150 mm.

 Lens height – It is the vertical height of the eye frame measured in millimeters.
 In the case of progressive lenses or bifocal lenses, the height is expected to be at least 30 millimeters.

 Copy the below code to use the infographic on your site/blog post:

 How to measure yourself?

-Frame width – You need to measure the eyeglasses in horizontal manner.
+Frame width – You need to measure the eyeglasses in a horizontal manner.
 Consider the entire front of the frame while measuring.

-Bridge measurement – It is measured at the top of bridge, from one edge of the lens to another.
+Bridge measurement – It is measured at the top of the bridge, from one edge of the lens to another.

 Lens height – The lens is measured vertically at the tallest point.
 The measurement is taken from the top to the bottom of the frame’s lens aperture.

 Some helpful tips to find the perfect frame: